onurtokat/data-analysis/README.md

 kafka-console-consumer --bootstrap-server localhost:9092 --topic intro --from-beginning kafka-console-consumer --bootstrap-server localhost:9092 --topic locations --from-beginning
 ```
-After reading all of these topics, They could be seen under zookeeper's registered topics list as below
+After reading all of these topics, They could be seen under zookeeper's registered list of topics as below

 ```HTML
 kafka-topics --zookeeper localhost:2181 --list